microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-automotive.md

 ## Deploying the Virtual Assistant with the Automotive Skill

 1. Update the Virtual Assistant deployment scripts.
-    - Add the addition automotive skill LUIS models to the bot.recipe file located witnin your assistant project: `assistant\DeploymentScripts\en\bot.recipe`
+    - Add the additional automotive skill LUIS models to the bot.recipe file located witnin your assistant project: `assistant\DeploymentScripts\en\bot.recipe`
         ```
         {
             "type": "luis",